Links on Android Authority may earn us a commission. Learn more.

 Other tips and tricks you should know

 Just because you may not know much about a certain company doesn’t mean it makes bad phones.
 As already mentioned, you can quickly figure out whether a certain phone sucks or not by reading reviews.
-And don’t assume that just because a device is made by the large tech giant that it’s without faults.
-For example, the Huawei Mate 20 Pro had issues with the display, various LG phones had bootloop problems, and the Galaxy Note 7 was a fire hazard.
+And don’t assume that just because a device is made by a large tech giant that it’s without faults.

 Consider an older, used, or refurbished phone to save money.

 Also, don’t just go for the latest phones out there.
 Sometimes a year-old or even a two-year-old device might give you everything you need and more for half the price of the latest model.
 A lot of the time the latest versions of phones are only minor upgrades over their predecessors but cost a lot more.